MicrosoftDocs/memdocs/memdocs/intune/apps/app-protection-policy.md

 Intune offers a range of capabilities to help you get the apps you need on the devices you want to run them on.
 For more information, see [App management capabilities by platform](app-management.md#app-management-capabilities-by-platform).

 Intune app protection policies platform support aligns with Office mobile application platform support for Android and iOS/iPadOS devices.
 For details, see the **Mobile apps** section of [Office System Requirements](https://products.office.com/office-system-requirements#coreui-contentrichblock-9r05pwg).

+In addition, you can create app protection policies for Windows devices.
+For details, see [App protection experience for Windows devices]().

 > [!IMPORTANT]
 > The Intune Company Portal is required on the device to receive App Protection Policies on Android.